ubuntu/ubuntu-project-docs/docs/reference/exception-NetplanUpdates.rst

-These tests are run as part of the migration from -proposed to -updates for an SRU and require passing (or a clear explanation of the failure and why it's considered ok).
+These tests are run as part of the migration from -proposed to -updates for an SRU and require passing (or a clear explanation of the failure and why it's considered ok); using the autopkgtest.ubuntu.com infrastructure, which is separate from daily integration tests that may be run on the netplan master branch.

-TODO: enable integration tests run daily from netplan trunk.
+TODO: enable integration tests run daily from netplan master branch (github integration).

 .. _sru_template: